discus-sions/TownOfHost-TheOtherRoles/README.md

 The Pickpocket is an Impostor who steals the votes of players they kill.<br>
 These votes stack up, which can make the Pickpocket very powerful.<br>

+### Cleaner

+Team : Impostors<br>
+Basis : Impostor<br>

+The Cleaner is an Impostor who can use their report button to clean bodies, making them unreportable.<br>
+Players with the mod will not see the cleaned body.<br>

+### Freezer

+Team : Impostors<br>
+Basis : Shapeshifter<br>

+The Freezer is an Impostor who can shapeshift into a player to freeze them in place for a set amount of time.<br>

 ## Madmate